seanh/helix/README.md

 * There's also `:!`, `:sh`, `:run-shell-command`.
 This runs a shell command and then displays its output in a popup window.
 This doesn't seem to have a default keybinding.
 * And of course you can also suspend Helix and return to the shell that launched it with <kbd>Ctrl</kbd> + <kbd>z</kbd> and resume Helix again with `$ fg`.

 Some possible example uses of shell commands: sorting with `sort`, filtering with `uniq`.
+Insert the current date from `date`.

 ### View mode (<kbd>z</kbd>) and sticky view (<kbd>Z</kbd>) mode